Insider Guide: Best of London

 But we don’t care about any of that, mate.

-It came a year late and £100 million over budget, but in October 2010 the world's most iconic hotel opened its doors after a rumored £200 million facelift.
+It came a year late and £100 million over budget, but in October 2010 one of the world's most legendary hotels opened its doors after a rumored £200 million facelift.

 Unlike some facelifts, however, the results for this old lady –- now owned by an Arab sheikh and run by Canadians -– are impressive.

-Perfectly located for the shops of Covent Garden and the cinemas of Leicester Square, it was Marilyn Monroe’s London hotel of choice and, if you can stretch to the £351 nightly fee, it's likely to become yours.
+Perfectly located for the shops of Covent Garden and the cinemas of Leicester Square, it was Marilyn Monroe’s London hotel of choice and, if you can stretch to the £450 ($670) minimum nightly fee, it's likely to become yours.

-The acclaimed Savoy Grill –- now in the hands of acerbic celebrity chef Gordon Ramsay (do not expect the steaks to be as blue) –- can be expensive, but is not overpriced.
+The acclaimed Savoy Grill -- now in the hands of acerbic celebrity chef Gordon Ramsay (do not expect the steaks to be as blue as his language) -- can be expensive, but is not overpriced.

 Tip: rooms 328, 428, 528, 628 enjoy river views but entry-level prices.